NaXzyu/Dialogos/docs/Overview.md

 Once the trials of training are surmounted, the model's prowess is appraised.
 If deemed worthy, the enlightened model is enshrined back into the Unity project, its role in the rite of inference now paramount.

+---

-### 1. Environment Configuration: A Prelude to Training
+### Chapter 1.
+Environment Configuration: A Prelude to Training

 In the grand narrative where the digital realm is the stage and the LLM the protagonist, the initial act unfolds with the configuration of the Unity environment.
 This is not merely a task but a foundational ceremony, setting the scene for the training that is to follow.